Skrylar/ImpromptuModular/README.md

 ### Advanced gate mode<a id="advanced-gate-mode-gs"></a>

+The advanced gate mode in GateSeq64 has some similarities to the one available in the PhraseSeq16/32 sequencers, and is covered in Omri Cohen's [advanceed gate mode tutorial](https://www.youtube.com/watch?v=B2w0_h5oN6M).

 Holding the MODE button for **two seconds** allows the selection of the clock resolution, in number of pulses per step (PPS).
 When set to a value greater than 1, which unlocks the advanced gate mode, the sequencer will skip this many clock pulses before advancing to the next step.
 In such cases, a mutliplied clock must be supplied in order to keep the same tempo in the sequencer.
 In advanced gate mode, the pulse width of the clock is not used and has no effect on the gates.